mattermost/mattermost-developer-documentation/site/content/blog/2019-10-25-instrumenting-go-code-via-ast.md

 }
 ```

-`ast.Inspect` will visit all AST nodes in each file and provides us with a parsed tokens.
+`ast.Inspect` visits all AST nodes in each file and provides us with a parsed token.
-To only operate on specific nodes in the AST, we try to cast to the type we are interested in and only the proceed:
+To only operate on specific nodes in the AST, we try to cast to the type we are interested in and only then proceed:

 ```go
 fn, ok  := n.(*ast.FuncDecl)